 Brethren, even if anyone is caught in any trespass, you who are spiritual, restore such a one in a spirit of gentleness; each one looking to yourself, so that you too will not be tempted.

-(b) Restore such a one.
 When someone stumbles in sin, the temptation is to lay down the law and punish the offender.
-The temptation is to play judge and jury.
 “Don’t do that,” says Paul.
 “Have the mind of Christ.
-Reveal the grace of the Good Shepherd to the one who has gone astray.”
+Reveal the gentle grace of the Good Shepherd to the one who has gone astray.”

 Bear one another’s burdens, and thereby fulfill the law of Christ.